xuelingyi/missing_data_PCA/README.md

 # missing_data_PCA
 This project provides the R scripts (MissingData_PCA.r) and the simulated data sets used in the paper:
-Yi, X. and Latch, E.K.
-(2021), Nonrandom missing data can bias Principal Component Analysis inference of population genetic structure.
-Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13498.
-Please cite this paper if reusing the R scripts or the simulated data sets.
+Yi, X., & Latch, E. K. (2022).
+Nonrandom missing data can bias Principal Component Analysis inference of population genetic structure.
+Molecular Ecology Resources, 22, 602– 611. https://doi.org/10.1111/1755-0998.13498.
+Please cite the paper if reusing the R scripts or the simulated data sets.

 The R scripts included raw codes for generating coala models, simulating models and extract results into SNP matrices (function sim_raw_snp_matrix), incorporating missing data into SNP matrices (function add_missing_data), running PCA with the mean imputation approach in the package adegenet (function glPca; Jombart & Ahmed 2011), and plotting PCA sores using the package ggplot2 (Wickham 2016).